Root Cause Analysis: Why Bother?

 Kelvin TOP-SET includes Root Cause Analysis (RCA) as a key step in its comprehensive Incident Investigation process.
 The RCA comes at the end of the investigation when the report is being written and recommendations formulated.

-We review many investigation reports, as it’s one of the services we offer companies throughout the world.
+We review many investigation reports, as it’s one of the investigation services we offer companies throughout the world.
 (This service is confidential, of course.)
-All too often, RCAs are missing from these reports, which begs the question: are they needed at all?
+All too often, RCAs are missing from these reports, which begs the questions: is root cause analysis important and are they needed at all?
 The short answer is ‘no’, but the long answer is ‘yes’.
 A well-written report that describes the incident succinctly, and clearly identifies all the contributing factors, along with appropriate recommendations, does the job, there’s no doubt about that.
 But, an accurate RCA does so much more to enhance the quality and effectiveness of an investigation report.

-So, what are the features of an RCA that make it so valuable?
+So, what are the features of a root cause analysis that make it so important?

 Take your mind back to school when you were given a mathematics problem and asked for the answer.
 Perhaps you were lucky enough to copy the correct answer from a clever neighbour!
 But trouble followed because you were then asked how you reached your answer – the work was required, the steps in the process.
 It is the same with RCA.
-You know what happened, and you have a good idea of the root cause(s) of the problem, but RCA forces you to link the start and the finish with a series of logical steps that prove the root cause is linked to the incident itself.
+You know what happened, and you have a good idea of the root cause(s) of the problem, but one of the benefits of root cause analysis is that it forces you to link the start and the finish with a series of logical steps that prove the root cause is linked to the incident itself.
 Plus each step is backed up by your sources of evidence so no one can refute your conclusions.

 2. Tells a Story